The Problem

 We can do a single-shot switch of the entire libc directory to the above proposal.
 However, there are a few preparatory cleanups that need to done either before the switch or after the switch.
 So, I propose to do the switch in multiple steps.

-3. In many places, in parallel to the cleanups in step #2, we can also switch over direct references to errno to libc_errno.
+errnodirectly.
+However, many more helper functions and helper object libraries have to be cleaned up.
+As the second step, we will perform such cleanups. - In many places, in parallel to the cleanups in step #2, we can also switch over direct references to

-4. Once all the cleanups and switchover to libc_errno are complete, we will disallow setting errno directly from libc internal code.
+libc_errnoare complete, we will disallow settingerrnodirectly from libc internal code.